 Our courses are structured to be flexible in nature and sensitive to full time workers.
 In addition to supporting theory and knowledge acquisition, and providing opportunities for case discussion and observation of experienced therapists at work, our postgraduate coursework programs provide students with a rich clinical experience - one which is highly beneficial for workplaces as well as for the individual participants themselves.

 Our courses have grown out of, and continue to be enriched by, the work of many experienced and talented therapists and theoreticians who work/have worked at the centre.
 As part of our unique integrated model, our tradition is to involve all staff in our teaching programs in one form or another.
 Staff bring with them varied learning from clinical, consultative, research and training activities.

 Robyn Elliott currently manages the Academic Program, as well as coordinating the Master of Clinical Family Therapy and the Graduate Diploma of Family Therapy courses.
-Colleen Cousins is the coordinator for the Graduate Certificate in Family Therapy, and Dr Kerry Proctor manages this course for Aboriginal and/or Torres Strait Islander Workers.
+Colleen Cousins is the coordinator for the Graduate Certificate in Family Therapy, and Banu Moloney manages this course for Aboriginal and/or Torres Strait Islander Workers.
 Click here for more about our higher degree research program staff.
 The whole academic unit is ably supported by Susan Conduit, student services officer.

 The Bouverie Centre is delighted to be hosting an interactive workshop by Vikki Reynolds on how we can be of use in community work that happens in contexts of social injustices.find out more